Forestry Consultants Working With Jasper County, Mississippi Landowners

 Without professional evaluation, landowners may:

-• Sell timber before leverage exists
+• Sell timber before market leverage exists

 • Sign contracts that shift liability and damage risk onto the landowner